Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Frequently Asked Questions

 The base shape, proportions, and finish.
-A Japandi table has slender, rather low proportions, slanted or slender legs (no heavy industrial frames), a natural or lightly stained finish, and an overall sense of tranquility and simplicity.
-No excessive decorations, no heavy solid forms.
+A Japandi table has slender, rather low proportions, slanted or slender legs (no heavy industrial frames), a natural or lightly stained finish, and an overall sense of calm and simplicity.
+No excessive ornamentation, no heavy solid forms.

 Which wood suits Japandi?